fxi/shinyCluster/README.md

 # shinyNodeProxy

-`shinyNodeProxy` is a simple Node.js server to launch a single R shiny application or interactive document, through a proxy.
+`shinyNodeProxy` is a minimal Node.js script to launch a single R shiny application or interactive document, through a proxy.
 Using `shinyNodeProxy` with a process manager (e.g. Phusion Passenger) can provide some advantages over the open source version of shiny-server :

 * Load balancing
 * Multiple R processes